maltehedderich/blog/docs/posts/intelligent_agents.md

 While this simple example helps to illustrate the concept, to become really useful, such system frequently need to have a lot of different tools available.
 If the goal is to achive the example above, it would be better to just model this as a single function call.

-### Should I Use Agentic Systems?
+## Should I Implement Agentic Systems?

 While agentic systems can be very useful, they are not always the best solution for every problem.
 In software development in general I would always recommend to start with the simplest solution which solves the problem, and only add complexity if it is really necessary.
-This is true for systems which use large language models especially, as they add non deterministic behavior.
+This is especially true for systems which use large language models, as they add non deterministic behavior.

+You should always specifically define the problem you want to solve, and then look for the best solution to solve that problem.
+If the problem can be solved with a simple LLM call, then this is the best solution.
+If the problem can be solved with a RAG system, then this is the best solution.
+If the problem can be solved with a single tool usage, then this is the best solution.
+If the problem can be solved with a statically defined workflow, then this is the best solution.
+Only if the problem requires dynamic reasoning and multiple tool usage, then an agentic system might be the best solution.

 ![Agentic Problem Decision Tree](../images/intelligent_agents/agentic_problem.png)

-As described in the decision tree above, I would always recommend to start looking for programmatic solutions first, if that does not solve the problem, I would look for a simple LLM solution.
-If that does not solve the problem, I would look for a more complex LLM solution with tools, and might place that in a statically modelled workflow.
-Only if all that does not solve the problem, I might consider an agentic solution.
-I think it's awesome what modern agentic systems can achieve, but as more freedom the model has, as more undeterministic the behavior becomes.
+I think of AI Agents as dynamic workflows where the next action is not statically defined, but rather a set of possible actions is available and the model can decide which action to take based on the current context.
+This is a very powerful concept, but it is not always necessary to implement such systems.
+In many cases, a simple workflow with a single tool usage is sufficient to solve the problem.

 ## Conclusion